EBI-Metagenomics/envIdent/README.md

 ### Output directory structure

 Example output structure for a sample (sample1).
-The qc passed/failed csvs are only present if you have samples that passed or failed:
+The qc_passed and qc_failed csvs are only present if you have samples that passed or failed:
 ```bash
 results/
 ├── sample1/